pbychikhin/email-manager/Postgres/DB_func_ref.md

 `sp_domain` is an account domain name.
 `sp_name` is an accoun name.
 Deletes an existing account.
 This is impossible if there still are accounts linked to that domain.
 Does not return.
 Raises an exception with hint which has to be caught by the control process.

+* _alias_del(sp_name TEXT, sp_value TEXT) RETURNS VOID_
+`sp_name` is an emain alias.
+`sp_value` is a referenced email address.
+Can be NULL.
+In this case all referenced values will be deleted.
+Deletes a referenced address or all addresses under specified alias.
+Does not return.
+Raises an exception with hint which has to be caught by the control process.